SBA 7a Loan

 SBA 7a loan requirements are flexible and allow small businesses to finance everything from startup costs to commercial real estate.

-The program is primarily used by two types of borrowers:
+The program is primarily used by the following types of borrowers:

 - Healthy, cash-flowing businesses in search of better terms than they can get with a traditional bank loan

-The SBA guaranty acts like an insurance policy for a loan and allows lenders to approve loans they otherwise might not and also allows them to offer borrowers longer and/or better terms with less (or no) money down or out of pocket.
+SBA 7a loans come with a guaranty from the Small Business Administration and this guaranty acts like an mortgage insurance policy for a loan and allows lenders to approve loans they otherwise might not and also allows them to offer borrowers longer and/or better terms with little or no money down or out of pocket.

 The maximum SBA 7a loan is $5 million (although $10 million transactions are possible) and a business can have a tangible net worth of up to $15 million and net (after tax) income up to $5 million and still qualify.
 (Much larger loans are available with the 504 loan).